 3. Michael K. Williams – Chalky White – Boardwalk Empire

 The first moment we saw Michael K. Williams as Chalky White we knew the character would become a style icon, and indeed he did.
 We would have had Chalky White up there at number 1 had it not been for the tendency of his outfits to be sometimes overly flamboyant.
 That is just a minor complaint though, and Chalky White is probably the most stylish character in the most stylish show on television – that is some achievement!

 2. Jon Hamm – Don Draper – Mad Men

 This we feel will be more controversial than we thought it would be.
 We’ve put some pretty stylish people behind this guy – any of whom could have been number one – but we’ve chosen Matt Smith’s Doctor because he is both smart and playful, which is quite hard to achieve.
 It’s easier to look good if you want to be taken super seriously, but to be taken seriously, and be fun you have to do something special, and we think Matt Smith’s Doctor does this brilliantly.

 If you disagree, feel free to leave a comment and let us know.

 This post was written by Thom on behalf of ASOS.
 Thom is a writer and a big fan of film and television, especially things made by HBO.
 He also loves the band The National.
-ASOS specialise in suits, jackets, and more to help men get kitted out as cool as the guys above.
+ASOS specialise into help men get kitted out as cool as the guys above.